GitTFJ/purple_oranges/README.md

 **visualise.Rmd** - This script presents the model outputs, summaries and figures needed to reproduce the analyses presented in [CENSORED - AWAITING PUBLICATION]

-Any questions related to the analyses should be directed to T.F.JOHNSON(AT)SHEFFIELD.AC.UK
+Each of these scripts contains comprehensive annotation.
+However, if any questions related to the analyses, remaine, please contact me T.F.JOHNSON(AT)SHEFFIELD.AC.UK

+This is part of a larger project aimed to improve macro-scale bidoiversity models/statistics.
+If you are interested in working together, please get in touch!